8 Of The Best Foods For Glowing, Vibrant Skin

 Think of aging skin cells as slightly deflated balls.
-Omega-3 fatty acids support the walls of these cells, making them bouncy again.* To get plenty of omega-3s, eat fatty fish and walnuts, or take a high-quality omega-3 supplement.*
+Omega-3 fatty acids support the walls of these cells2, making them bouncy again.* To get plenty of omega-3s, eat fatty fish and walnuts, or take a high-quality omega-3 supplement.*

-Ceramides are a naturally occurring constituent of skin and help to keep it hydrated and support its overall function.
+Ceramides are a naturally occurring constituent of skin and help to keep it hydrated3 and support its overall function.
 Phytoceramides found in beets and spinach offer similar benefits.* Recently, the FDA approved phytoceramides in nutritional supplement form based on research showing that they can help heal dry, rough, wrinkle-prone skin.*

 4. Amino acids